jellyfisheart/jellyfisheart/README.md

 <img width="680" height="383" alt="IMG_2598" src="https://github.com/user-attachments/assets/e624355e-676f-4aa4-b00f-efbad41dbf18" />

-^ IDK anything about the fandom I'm not in it, I only play it..
+^ IDK anything about the fandom, I'm not in it, I only play it..
 I also just like this image/meme format alot

 UU U UHHHH hi...
 I finally cracked and made one of these....
 FUUUUCK.
 Sorry it's ugly, I just want to add a criteria that would be too long otherwise